eliranwong/ChromeOSLinux/README.md

 https://chrome.google.com/webstore/detail/cog-system-info-viewer/difcjdggkffcfgcfconafogflmmaadco?hl=en

+# Check the zRam enabled by default

+Press "ctrl + alt + t" key combination to open a crosh session and run:

+> free -ht

 # Turn ON Linux

 Make sure you have the latest version of Chrome OS first, because "sudo apt update" does not work in some old Chrome OS versions.